ispeters/async_scope/asyncscope.md

 `simple_task_group`, `simple_sender_group`

 ## `counting_scope`
-Has all of the same behavior as `simple_counting_scope`, with the added functionality of cancellation; work nested in this scope can be asked to cancel _en masse_ from the scope.
+Has all of the same behavior as `simple_counting_scope`, with the added functionality of cancellation; work associated with this scope can be asked to cancel _en masse_ from the scope.

 alternatives: `async_scope`, `task_pool`, `task_group`, `sender_group`